agsh/boobst/Readme.md

 ### Execute

 Executes the routine.
-All local variables set previously are available in the routine.
+All local variables that have been set previously are available in the routine.

 ``` Javascript
 bs.set('a', 'value', function(err) {